Table of Contents

 So, if you are looking for a way to show your child some extra love, try cuddling with them today!

 A routine is a pattern of behavior that has worked for you in the past.
 A hug is a routine if it’s done every night before you sleep.
+Just like sleeping with a weighted blanket every night.

 For some people, hugging a pillow while sleeping is a comforting and familiar routine that helps them fall asleep quickly and stay asleep throughout the night.